TapTrack/TappyTcmpJs/README.md

 It should be noted that the Tappy cannot always fully determine the type of tag it is being presented with.
-Unfortunately, the NFC tag detection procedure does not usually provide sufficient information to narrow a tag down to one tag technology Therefore, the Tappy has the capability to deploy several heuristics in order to better determine what type of tag is connected, but making use of these heuristics significantly increases the number of operations performed on the tag during detection, so they can noticeably impair scanning performance.
+Unfortunately, the NFC tag detection procedure does not usually provide sufficient information to narrow a tag down to one tag technology.
+Therefore, the Tappy has the capability to deploy several heuristics in order to better determine what type of tag is connected, but making use of these heuristics significantly increases the number of operations performed on the tag during detection, so they can noticeably impair scanning performance.

 As such, often the Tappy will report "Generic" tag types.
-In these cases the safeCapacity parameter will provide the user data capacity of the smallest tag likely to fit what the Tappy has detected, while maxCapacity has the capacity of the largest common tag the Tappy beleives will fit the detection results.
-Note that these capacities are oftent uncertain and ignore uncommon tag technologies, therefore, therefore they should be treated as suggestions, not as a source of absolute truth.
+In these cases the `safeCapacity` parameter will provide the user data capacity of the smallest tag likely to fit what the Tappy has detected, while `maxCapacity` has the capacity of the largest common tag the Tappy believes will fit the detection results.
+Note that these capacities are often uncertain and ignore uncommon tag technologies.
+Therefore, they should be treated as suggestions, not as a source of absolute truth.

-### Tappy(params)
+### `Tappy(params)`
-Create a new Tappy object to communicate with a Tappy device
+Create a new Tappy object to communicate with a Tappy device.

 **params (required)**